 The great advantage of writing both stories and novels is that one can be unfaithful to one’s loyal characters and return to them when fancy takes you, or better still, when a publisher or editor requests their appearance!

 So here are a few details of my loyal team:

 Nell is proud of being chef at Wychbourne Court in Kent in the 1920s.
 Women chefs were unusual then, but not unknown and Nell was trained by Escoffier.
-She has no training as a sleuth though, and when murder strikes during a ghost hunt at Wychbourne Court she finds herself plunged headlong into the investigation after Lady Ansley pleads with her to help find the guilty party.
-Nell rapidly crosses swords with Detective Inspector Melbray of Scotland Yard as she seeks to find the killer.
+She has no training as a sleuth though, and is tested to the full when she finds herself plunged into situations where she has to grapple with more than exciting recipes.
+In her first case, Dancing with Death, murder takes place during the ghost hunt, and in the second, Death at the Wychbourne Follies, murder rears up during a reunion of Lady Ansley’s friends from the old Gaiety Theatre.
+In both, Nell crosses swords with Detective Inspector Melbray of Scotland Yard as she sharpens her detective skills.

 Jack is a present day classic car detective, working with a specialist Kent police crime unit when he is not at Frogs Hill Classic Car Restorations Ltd, which is located up a long winding lane not far from Pluckley in Kent.
 He has a team of two for the restoration side of his business, crusty Len Vickers and lively Zoe Grant.
 Jack follows his heart where women are concerned, but fortunately uses his head for his crime cases.
 His first eight novels are now published.
 Jack has his own website and blog, the latter devoted to classic cars, at www.jackcolby.co.uk